Code Monkey home page Code Monkey logo

 • Using the CLI in the Getting Started guide will set you up with a sample React Native for Windows app that you can begin editing right away.

-• If you're looking for sample code, just browse the RNTester folder in the GitHub web UI
+• For more sample code browse the RNTester folder in the GitHub web UI.

 Code of Conduct